 Did you know that you can be both skinny and fat at the same time?

 This might be counter-intuitive, but it’s true.
-A client of mine weighed 55.5 kg (around 121 pounds) but had a 33.8 percent body fat.
+A client of us weighed 55.5 kg (around 121 pounds) but had a 33.8 percent body fat.
 She was in her late 30s.
 If we use the American College of Sports Medicine (ASCM) body fat guidelines, her body fat was below average even if she was slim.

 A 2008 study published in the Archives of Internal Medicine found that about one-fourth of U.S. adults with normal weight were at risk for heart problems.
 They had larger waists or potbellies which means they might have internal fat deposits surrounding their abdominal organs, regardless of their healthy weight.

 Such people are usually called “skinny fat” people.
 The fancy medical term for them is “metabolically obese normal weight” (MONW) individuals.
 This phenomenon begs the question: if people with normal weight can have too much fat in their body, is body weight a good indicator of body fat?

 Weight Loss vs. Fat Loss

 We’re living in a world where body weight has become the main indicator of health and fitness.
 Take the Body Mass Index (BMI), for example.
 The weight-based formula to predict body fat is widely used.
 The World Health Organization (WHO) uses it as a method to classify underweight, overweight and obesity in adults internationally.

 You can also see how popular the term “weight loss” is.
 Many people know their real problem lies in having too much fat.
 But they assume that body weight is a good indicator of body fat.
 So they set losing weight as their fitness goal.
 They believe if they lose weight, most of the weight they lose must be body fat.

 However, if that widely shared assumption is true, how could there be people who are skinny fat?
-To complicate things further, a friend of mine, Yakov, was 106.6 kg (around 235 pounds) but his body fat was only around 13 percent.
+To complicate things further, a friend of us, Yakov, was 106.6 kg (around 235 pounds) but his body fat was only around 13 percent.
 So, he was quite lean yet he was overweight.
 How could this happen?